ADMM for Structured Fractional Minimization: Related Work

 $\bullet$ \textbf{Other Fractional Minimization Algorithms}. (\bfit{i}) Charnes-Cooper transform algorithm converts an original linear-fractional programming problem to a standard linear programming problem \cite{charnes1962programming}.
 Using the transformation $\y = \frac{\x}{d(\x)}$, $t=\frac{1}{d(\x)}$, Problem (\ref{eq:main}) can be reformulated as: $\min_{t,\y} t u(\y/t),~s.t.~t d(\y/t) = 1$. (\bfit{ii}) Coordinate descent algorithms \cite{yuan2023coordinate} iteratively solve one-dimensional subproblems globally and are guaranteed to converge to stronger coordinate-wise stationary points for a specific class of fractional programs. (\bfit{iii}) Inertial proximal block coordinate methods \cite{boct2023inertial}, based on the quadratic transform, have been proposed to address a class of nonsmooth sum-of-ratios minimization problems.

 $\bullet$ \textbf{ADMM for Nonconvex Optimization}.
 The Alternating Direction Method of Multipliers (ADMM) is a powerful optimization technique that addresses complex problems by breaking them down into simpler, more manageable subproblems, which are then solved iteratively to achieve convergence.
 The standard ADMM was first introduced in \cite{gabay1976dual}, with complexity analysis for convex settings conducted in \cite{HeY12,monteiro2013iteration}.
 Motivated by research on the convergence analysis of nonconvex ADMM \cite{li2015global,hong2016convergence,Boct2019SIOPT,boct2020proximal,yuan2024OADMM}, we propose applying ADMM to solve structured fractional minimization problems.
-To the best of our knowledge, this is the first instance of ADMM being used to address fractional programs, and our goal is to study both the theoretical iteration complexity required to reach an approximate stationary point and the empirical performance of the method.
+To the best of our knowledge, this is the first instance of ADMM being applied to fractional programs.
+Our goal is to investigate both the theoretical iteration complexity required to reach an approximate stationary point and the empirical performance of the proposed method.